 On Spiritual Disciplines, Practices, and Way of Life:

 from other sites, try these :

-Some people turn to God in order to simplify their lives.
+Some people turn to God to simplify their lives.
 That may happen -- it depends on how complex your life is now and on what God has in store for you.
 But God often makes your life more complicated.
 You are called to love God first.
 But then, loving God, you start to love what God loves.
 Other people.
 Nature.
 Truth.
 Commitment.
 Solidarity.
 And you start to be disturbed by what disturbs God.
 War.
 Pollution.
 Greed.
 Powerlust.
 Disrespect for life.
 Divorce.
 Racism.
 And God's love calls you to action.
 Part of what makes a Christian spirituality 'simple' is that it has a single focus: loving as Jesus Christ loves.
-All else radiates from there or is to be set aside.
+All else radiates from there, or is to be set aside.

 "[The church's] holiness has

 very little to do with asceticism, otherworldliness, or superhuman perfection.

 Rather, holiness refers to the persistent discomfort of the church with